 The following factors affect the efficiency of human capital:

-- Education: One of the must important factors in the development of human capital is education.
-When an individual obtains a training or acquires knowledge in a formal education set up, that person is expect to perform very well in the place of work.
+- Education: One of the most important factors in the development of human capital is education.
+When an individual obtains training or acquires knowledge in a formal education set-up, that person is expected to perform very well in the place of work.

 - Experience: Experience is very important for human capital to be efficient.
-Highly experienced worker are in position to get jobs than the person without experience.
+Highly experienced workers are in a position to get jobs than the person without experience.
 It is often said that one can not buy experience.
-It can only be acquired over a period of time from where the person has previous worked.
+It can only be acquired over a period of time from where the person has previously worked.

-- Competence: The abilities an individual has and her capability to expand upon them can help her create a positive in human capital.
-For example, a doctor can gain a level of human capital over training and education, but then develops a greater gain in human cap’ over time with continued a practice experience.
+Competence: The abilities an individual has and her capability to expand upon them can help her create a positive in human capital.
+For example, a doctor can gain a level of human capital over training and education but then develop a greater gain in human cap\’ over time with continued practice experience.

-- Personal attributes: Personal attribute is a factor that can affect the efficiency of human capital.
-The zeal at which person is willing to learn or acquire knowledge can help such a people be efficiency in the place of work.
+Personal attributes: Personal attribute is a factor that can affect the efficiency of human capital.
+The zeal at which a person is willing to learn or acquire knowledge can help such a person be efficient in the place of work.

-- Social attributes: The social attribute include the condition of work incentives, etc that the company may offer.
-Better place of work or g incentives to workers tends to increase the efficiency of human capital.
+Social attributes: The social attributes include the condition of work incentives, etc. that the company may offer.
+Better place of work or g incentives for workers tends to increase the efficiency of human capital.

-- Increased innovation: The ability of an employee to increase innovation an organisation go a long way in efficiency of human capital.
+- Increased innovation: The ability of an employee to increase innovation in an organisation goes a long way in the efficiency of human capital.

-- Skills: Possession of special skills in job is important for human capita.
-Acquisition of special skill is a boost human capital development.
+- Skills: Possession of special skills in a job is important for human capital.
+Acquisition of special skills is a boost to human capital development.

-- Training: Even though a person may not have acquire a formal education in order to develop human capital, training some other forms can help such a person to develop or acquire human capital.
+- Training: Even though a person may not have acquired a formal education in order to develop human capital, training in some other forms can help such a person to develop or acquire human capital.

-- Health status: Good health status promotes better human capital whereas poor health status do not.
+- Health status: Good health status promotes better human capital whereas poor health status does not.

 HUMAN CAPITAL FORMATION

-The intangible human capital, on the other hand, is an instrument of promoting comprehensive development of the nation because human capital is directly related to human development, and when there is human development, the qualitative and quantitative progress of the nation is inevitable.
+The intangible human capital, on the other hand, is an instrument for promoting the comprehensive development of the nation because human capital is directly related to human development, and when there is human development, the qualitative and quantitative progress of the nation is inevitable.